GRANITE vs QUARTZ: what are the BIG differences?

-GRANITE & HEAT
+GRANITE & HEAT-RESISTANCE

 Granite countertops are REMARKABLY resistant to heat.
-However, place the same hot pot on the same spot time and time again and you risk losing a bit of colour in your granite countertop.
+However, place the same hot pot on the same spot time and time again, and you risk losing a bit of colour in your granite countertop.
 But aside from this, granite countertops are GENERALLY heat-proof.
 Still worried?
 Use a trivet.

 Black granite countertops in a budget-friendly update with Sherwin Williams Alabaster cabinets

-QUARTZ & HEAT
+QUARTZ & HEAT-RESISTANCE

 While quartz countertop does a GREAT job of withstanding heat (not including the less expensive/lower quality brands), even high-quality brands can be damaged by excess heat.

-Remember, these countertops are VERY hardy and heat-resistant, they’re just not fool-proof.
+Remember, these countertops are VERY hardy and heat-resistant; they’re just not fool-proof.

 See the above Tudor Kitchen Remodel HERE

-My summary is that while quartz isn’t as heat resistant as granite, it’s better than laminate, butcher block or marble and is pretty darn hardy overall – I would NEVER hesitate to put it in my own home.
+I summarise that while quartz isn’t as heat resistant as granite, it’s better than laminate, butcher block or marble and is pretty darn hardy overall – I would NEVER hesitate to put it in my own home.